goschtl/zope/Zope3/trunk/src/zope/app/versioncontrol/README.txt

 it is up-to-date or changed is based on the version it was updated to.

     >>> repository.updateResource(samp, orig_version_id)
+    updated <Sample object> from version 3 to 1
     >>> transaction.commit()

     >>> samp.value